duvenaud/relax/README.md

 We also demonstrate this framework for training discrete latent-variable models.

 Code for VAE Experiments lives here.
-The Discrete RL experiments can be found at: https://github.com/wgrathwohl/relax_a2c
+The Discrete RL experiments can be found at: https://github.com/wgrathwohl/BackpropThroughTheVoidRL.

+If you have any questions about the code or paper please contact Will Grathwohl (wgrathwohl@cs.toronto.edu).
+The code is in "research-state" at the moment and I will be updating it periodically.
+If you have questions feel free to email me and I will do my best to respond. -Will